PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-13 17:46:02
+Last updated: 2024-04-13 17:47:50
-Random Quote: Serve, Obey, Protect.
-Simple vows for a simple man.  -  Areo Hotah
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker